Arkansas Child Abuse Report Hotline: 1-800-482-5964

 - Homicide is the 4th leading cause of death for U.S. children ages 1 to 9 years, the 3rd leading cause of death for children ages 10 to 14 years, and the second leading cause of death for youth.

-- In 2013, there were 987 substantiated cases of abuse and neglect in Benton County and Washington County combined, this is almost 3 children a day.
+- In 2016, there were 793 substantiated cases of abuse and neglect in Benton County and Washington County combined, this is more than 2 children a day.

 - April is National Child Abuse Awareness Month.